sage-code/maj/alphabet.md

 * sound `gi` = sound `ghi`
 * sound `ke` = sound `che`
 * sound `ki` = sound `chi`

-## Cedilla

-Though elegant and useful in other Languages, Maj do not use cedilla:

-* { î â ă ö ü é è ç ş ţ ...}

-**notes**

-* Most names from other Romanic languages do not need phonetic translation
-* New York, Chicago or Washington are read correctly in Maj
-* France is accepted but "française" should be translated to "francez"

 ## Modified Letters